 If you will be using a rifle, visit the gun range before the hunting expedition and ensure you can shoot comfortably from short and long distances.
 Those using bows and arrows should be able to shoot comfortably between 40 and 60 yards away.
 When using a rifle, you should shoot comfortably and accurately at 200 to 300 yards away.

 If you have never hunted an elk, you might not know how to make a cow elk call.
 However, your guide or your outfitter should teach you how to make a cow elk call.
 When you go out hunting, you will be able to make a cow elk call which gets the bull elk where you are.
 If you are separated from your outfitted and you see a bull elk, you can make the call and get them closer to you for an accurate shot.

-Dressing when you are hunting not only keeps you warm but also keeps your odors masked to ensure the elks do not smell you from miles away.
+Dressing in layers when you are hunting not only keeps you warm but also keeps your odors masked to ensure the elks do not smell you from miles away.
 A merino sheep as a base layer comes in handy in wicking away your sweat and keeping your doors locked.

 You also need to add an insulation layer on top of the base layer to keep you warm and dry.
 You can then put a light raincoat on top.
 A light raincoat is easy to fold into your pack.
 Your pants and jacket should be water and windproof to help you survive in the mountains as you wait for the elk.

 Hunting is fun; you will quench your hiking needs and go home with game meat.
 When doing so, ensure that you are well hydrated and you are well nourished to stay active during the hunting period.

 It will likely take you a few seasons to get a good bull elk.
 As such, ensure that you have comfortable shelter.
 Sometimes, you might walk far from your camp to walk back within the day.
 During such days, you will need to carry your sleeping shelter.
 Again, you need to get a comfortable night’s sleep to get ready for the next day.